Bike - The OC Loop

 Work continues to advance the remaining OC Loop segments:

-• Segments O, P, & Q – The County of Orange is expecting to start final design for these three segments in 2022.
+• Segments O, P, & Q – The County of Orange is undertaking final design for these segments with completion anticipated in late 2025.
+The County has secured the $72 million needed to complete the project.

-• Segment T – Caltrans will be completing a planning study which will inform the subsequent phases of the project.
+• Segment T – Caltrans will be completing a Project Initiation Document (PID) which will inform the subsequent phases of the project.
+No funding has been secured of the estimated $4 million needed for the project.

 Benefits